aldreth/tarrant.org.uk/_posts/2005-10-09-cindys-birthday.md

   date_gmt: '2005-10-10 09:45:00 +0100'
   content: "'Happy Birthday' Cindy ~ always in my thoughts, with love from, Jayne\n"
 ---

-<p>Today would have been Cindy's 44<sup>th</sup> birthday.</p>
+Today would have been Cindy\'s 44<sup>th</sup> birthday.

-<p>To celebrate we are going out this evening to La Piazza for a meal.</p>
+To celebrate we are going out this evening to La Piazza for a meal.

-<p>John, Rose and I have spent the afternoon at Beningbrough Hall with David, Mimi and Jocelyn Campbell.
+John, Rose and I have spent the afternoon at Beningbrough Hall with David, Mimi and Jocelyn Campbell.
 Have climbed trees, run around, had scones and generally enjoyed ourselves.
-Toby has been working very hard on his graphics project and then went out with Tom Robinson.</p>
+Toby has been working very hard on his graphics project and then went out with Tom Robinson.

-<p><wpg2>treeclimbing</wpg2></p>
+<wpg2>treeclimbing</wpg2>